Mission & History

 Through our comprehensive continuum of vocational, rehabilitative, educational, medical, wellness, and recreational services, individuals are provided with opportunities to gain independence and lead enriched, fulfulling lives.

-A brief history of The League can only barely summarize all the achievements of our impressive volunteers, staff, and friends over the 95 years.
+A brief history of The League can only barely summarize all the achievements of our impressive volunteers, staff, and friends over the past 96 years.
 We are grateful to those individuals of vision who began The League and acknowledge and thank the subsequent generations who support its mission to serve people with disabilities.

 Together, we are able to build a community for people with disabilities with programs that are flexible and adaptive to accommodate varying abilities and needs.